nrfconnect/sdk-nrf/doc/nrf/ug_radio_fem.rst

 To enable runtime control of the gain, set the :kconfig:option:`CONFIG_MPSL_FEM_NRF21540_RUNTIME_PA_GAIN_CONTROL` to ``y``.
 This option makes the gain of the FEM to be adjusted dynamically during runtime, depending on the power requested by the protocol driver for each transmission.
 For the nRF21540 GPIO implementation, you must enable the **MODE** pin in devicetree.
-For the nRF21540 GPIO SPI implementation, no additional configuration is needed as the gain setting is transmitted over the SPI bus to the nRF21540.
+For the nRF21540 GPIO+SPI implementation, no additional configuration is needed as the gain setting is transmitted over the SPI bus to the nRF21540.

 Using FEM power models
 ----------------------